 New England was ill equipped to care for the tsunami of returning Civil War veterans.
 Large swathes of each state’s population had served in Union forces.
 Rhode Island sent 14.5 percent of its population off to war.
-Massachusetts sent 12.9 percent; Maine sent 12.7 percent; Connecticut, 11.9 percent; New Hampshire, 9.9 percent Vermont, 9.7 percent.
+Massachusetts sent 12.9 percent; Maine sent 12.7 percent; Connecticut, 11.9 percent; New Hampshire, 9.9 percent; and Vermont, 9.7 percent.

 President Abraham Lincoln had signed a law creating National Asylums for Disabled Volunteer Soldiers, but the government was slow to build them.
 The first was the Eastern Branch, which opened in November 1866 at Togus Springs, Maine, a failed summer resort.
 The men lived in barracks and wore modified Army uniforms.
 Medical care was limited.
 Beds quickly filled with 450 maimed Civil War veterans.
 About 100 of them had come directly from the poorhouse.

 A total of 35,000 Civil War veterans survived with amputations.
 Many, like David B. Tanner, couldn’t support themselves, let alone their families.
-Tanner, a Rhode Island artillerist, lost his leg at Antietam. !"
+Tanner, a Rhode Island artillerist, lost his leg at Antietam. !”
 His stump still throbbed and oozed splinters, making it hard to fit a wooden leg.
-He appealed for support in an 1870 leaflet, "Our Limbs Are Lost!
-Our Country Saved."
+He then appealed for support in an 1870 leaflet, “Our Limbs Are Lost!
+Our Country Saved.”

-Henry Meacham had been a carriage maker in Russell, Mass., before joining the 32nd Massachusetts.
+Henry Meacham had worked as a carriage maker in Russell, Mass., before joining the 32nd Massachusetts.
 His right arm, shattered by a Confederate shell, was amputated and he returned home.
 Unable to support himself or his sick wife, he self-published a 32-page pamphlet called The Empty Sleeve: Or, The Life and Hardships of Henry H. Meacham in the Union Army, which he sold for 25 cents.

 The war had created an outsize number of widows who couldn’t take care of their orphaned children.
-Many were sent away by the trainload and taken in by kind foster parents if they were lucky or as cheap farm labor if they were not.
+Many were then sent away by the trainload and taken in by kind foster parents if they were lucky or as cheap farm labor if they were not.

 Those Civil War veterans lucky enough to return home were derided as cranky.
 The cheering crowds of the grand review in Washington gave way to a public distrustful and cynical about the men who came back from war.